plan-d-io/Belgium-electricity-import-inference-engine/README.md

 - multiple technologies move slightly,
 - or the marginal unit is already running and does not ramp visibly.

 In these cases, ramp-based detection alone is insufficient, and I inferr marginality from **price regimes**.
-Prices are grouped into low, mid, high, and scarcity regimes.
-For each regime and country, a plausible marginal ordering is defined based on cost structures and historical dispatch behaviour.
+Prices are grouped, per country, into low, mid, high, and scarcity regimes.
+For each regime and country, a plausible merit order is defined based on cost structures and historical dispatch behaviour.
 See assumptions below.
 This fallback is used **only when ramp-based detection yields no clear result**.

 ### Step 2 — Constructing an Inferred Marginal Stack
 Export volumes frequently exceed the ramp of a single technology.
 Therefore, a **marginal stack** is constructed:
 1. detected marginal technologies (ordered by ramp size),
 2. followed by price-imputed technologies ordered by plausibility and availability.

 This stack acts as a **proxy merit order** (or a reverse one, if you will), inferred from observable data rather than bids.

 ### Step 3 — Allocating Cross-Border Exports

-Exports to Belgium are allocated sequentially across the marginal stack until fully attributed.
-Any residual is recorded explicitly.
+At each quarter hour, exports to Belgium (if present) are allocated sequentially across the marginal stack of each country until the observed physical flow (export) volume is fully attributed.
 In laymans terms: if the observed export from Country A to Belgium cannot be supplied by the detected marginal technology in country A, the second-to-marginal tech is used, then the third etc.

 ### Step 4 — Net Imports and Transit